MichielsenM/FOAM/docs/Configuration.md

     Dictionary with varied parameters in the grid (dict keys) that are fixed to a certain value (dict value) to consider nested grids with fewer free parameters.
 Defaults to None to not fix any parameters.
     (E.g. {'aov': 0.0, 'fov': 0.0} to fix both these mixing parameters to zero.)

+- evolution_parameter
+>   type: string <br>
+    default: 'Xc' <br>
+    Name of the parameter that is used to track the evolutionary steps of the model.

+- evolution_step
+>   type: float <br>
+    default: -0.01 <br>
+    Change in the evolutionary parameter from one step to the next (negative if quantity decreases, e.g. central hydrogen content Xc)

 - N_periods
 >   type: int <br>